The Dead in Their Vaulted Arches

 The clues in Flavia's hands may also determine what happens to Buckshaw itself, which the family has been in danger of losing ever since Harriet disappeared without leaving a will.
 And then there's the hint that certain interested parties, including perhaps Winston Churchill himself, may have their eye on Flavia to serve England someday as a secret agent.
 Wouldn't that just be spiffing?

-Flavia's enthusiasms are infectous.
+Flavia's enthusiasms are infectious.
 Her feelings and their causes are touching.
 Her suspicions are hair-raising.
 And her sisters' antics at their mother's funeral gave me one of my biggest laughs in recent memory.
 I could use more like it.
 So, naturally, I'm already well into the seventh book in the series, As Chimney Sweepers Come to Dust, in which our young sleuth ships off to a girl's school in Canada!
-It could be only be only the beginning of Chapter Two of a vast Flavia de Luce saga.
+It could be only the beginning of Chapter Two of a vast Flavia de Luce saga.
 I hope so!